Plate Boundaries

 marks the boundary between the Pacific plate and the North American plate.

-These plate of rock don't glide smoothly past each other.
-They catch on each other and as the forces
+These plates of rock don't glide smoothly past each other, they catch on each other and as the forces

 build up they suddenly jerk.